 Programming languages are usually created with mathematical notation.
 When coding in Python, maths is used to instruct computers to solve advanced problems.
 Python can be used in combination with computational maths to transform and expose insights in massive datasets.

 Statistics is also one of the most important tools when developing AI and machine learning.
 Data scientists analyze statistical models with Python when performing risk-management tasks.

 Computational mathematics is a requirement for data science and analytics

 You do not need to be a mathematician or statistician to develop AI, machine learning, or become a data scientist.
 But you do need to have computational math skills and the confidence to apply them.
 If you have the desire to be a data scientist and your math skills need an upgrade, there are many courses available to improve your skills.

-Build your confidence up with a career objective in mind and you will work your way through one of the many career paths to become a data scientist.
+Build your confidence with a career objective in mind, and you will work your way through one of the many career paths to becoming a data scientist.
 The future outlook is promising because every sector works with data.
-Data science employment prospects are well paid so the sky is the limit… in an idiomatic, non-computational way, of course.
+Data science employment prospects are well paid, so the sky is the limit… in an idiomatic, non-computational way, of course.

 Take the next step to upskill your qualifications and implement data-driven solutions.
 Learn more about AI and machine learning to stand out in the job market.
 Click here to learn more about becoming an industry-certified data professional or schedule a call here.